azsk/AzTS-docs/Control coverage/Feature/LoadBalancer.md

 	 To Remediate WAF on Load balancer attach every subnet of virtual network with NSG/Azure Firewall.

 - **PowerShell**
-	# Below commands will be useful to Configure WAF on Application Gateway
+	# Below commands will be useful to Configure WAF on Load Balancer
     Connect-AzAccount
 	Set-AzContext -SubscriptionId "<sub id>"
 	# Get Load Balancer